The demo site has moved from Houston's Farm, Cambridge site to their Strelley farm near Richmond, in southern Tasmania.

 - Oats/tillage radish mix (40 kg/ha broadcast & 3/kg/ha drilled @ 2cm)

-The site was sown from 20-22 December 2016 as follows:
+The site was sown from 18 October 2017.

 The trial is supported by Houston’s Farm and project VG15010 (A multi-faceted approach to soilborne disease management) is funded by Horticulture Innovation Australia Limited using the vegetable industry levy and funds from the Australian Government.